the-tomato-king/Tomatch/README.md

 - Notification System
 	- Set up a notification feature to remind users to shop on their chosen shopping date
 	- Allowed users to toggle notifications on or off within the app's settings
+- Authentication
+	- Developed the login screen, signup screen, password reset and forget password screen
+    - Implemented user registration, login, logout, password reset, and account deletion using Firebase Authentication
+	- Restricted data access so each user only sees users own shopping lists and details (auth-based access control)
+	- Developed and integrated onboarding screen shown only on the app's first launch
+- Google Maps API
+	- Integrated Google Maps to allow users to search and view nearby stores based on their current location
+	- Fetched detailed store information (e.g., name, address) and show the information
+	- Enable selecting a store from the list highlights it on the map, and tapping a marker on the map scrolls to its entry in the list.
+- UI Modification
+	- Enhanced UI with custom icons and improved visual styling for a more user-friendly experience
+	- Added images and icon overlays to improve usability and aesthetics

 ## Update